Brontez Purnell will be joined by special guests Joseph Whitt and William Johnson (of Lambda Literary)

 He was a guest curator for the Berkeley Art Museum's L@TE program in 2012, awarded an invitation to the 2012 Radar Lab queer arts summer residency, honored by Out Magazine's 2012 Hot 100 List and 2013 Most Eligible Bachelors List, and most recently won the 2014 SF Bay Guardian's Goldie for Performance/Music.

 Joseph Whitt is an artist, writer, and independent curator living and working in New York City.
 He has performed at MoMA PS1, PPOW, Dixon Place, Eyebeam, Deitch Projects, Envoy Enterprises, and other venues of note.
 His writings have appeared in Art Papers, ArtUS, Useless Magazine, K48; and his work has been reviewed by The New York Times and Sculpture.
 He has released five chapbooks of poetry and is currently working on a sixth.

 William Johnson is the Program Director for Lambda Literary, an organization dedicated to promoting LGBTQ literature.
 He is a contributing arts and culture writer for CrushFanazine and the publisher of Mary Literary, a literary journal dedicated to showcasing queer/gay writings of artistic merit.

-To celebrate the second installment of the AMETHYST EDITIONS imprint, THE SUMMER OF DEAD BIRDS, snag this limited edition tote to show your love of Michelle Tea, FP, amethysts, and queer writers!
+In celebration of THE SUMMER OF DEAD BIRDS (2019), snag this limited edition tote to show your love of Michelle Tea, FP, amethysts, and queer writers!